cauliyang/cauliyang.github.io/content/projects/021-aurora-nlgraph-visilization/index.md

 ---
-title: "Aurora: a web application for visualizing Non-Linear Graph"
+title: "Aurora: A Web Application for Visualizing Non-linear Graph"
 description: "An application allows you to upload JSON data representing graphs and visualize them with layout options."
 tags: ["visualization", "webapp"]
 date: 2023-08-26